skip to content

 Formative assessment:

-Students submit a short written exercise relating to the dissertation, which is marked on a pass/resubmission basis, during Michaelmas Term.
-Feedback is given on this work but this exercise does not contribute to the final degree result.
+Students submit a short written exercise related to the dissertation during the first term (Michaelmas), which is marked on a pass/resubmission basis.
+Feedback is given on this work, but this exercise does not contribute to the final degree result.

 Summative assessment:

-Most students submit two 5,000-word coursework essays, one shortly after the end of Michaelmas Term and one after the end of Lent Term.
+Most students submit two 5,000-word coursework essays, one shortly after the end of the first term (Michaelmas) and one after the end of the second (Lent).
 These relate to the work pursued in the Specialist Seminar(s) taken in these terms.

-Students who choose to specialise in Medieval literature can, if they wish, substitute the Michaelmas coursework essay with an exercise in Textual and Related Studies.
+If they wish, students who choose to specialise in Medieval literature can substitute the Michaelmas coursework essay with an exercise in Textual and Related Studies.

-The two pieces of coursework submitted contribute 20 and 30 per cent respectively to the overall final mark for the degree (the higher-scoring of the two pieces of work contributing the higher percentage).
+The two pieces of coursework submitted contribute 20% and 30%, respectively, to the overall final mark for the degree (the higher-scoring of the two pieces of work contributing the higher percentage).

 Written examination

-Students who choose to specialise in Renaissance literature sit a palaeography exam at the end of Michaelmas Term.
-This must be passed in order to be certified as a Renaissance specialist but the specific mark awarded for it does not contribute to the final degree result.
-It is therefore a summative but zero-weighted assessment.
+Students who choose to specialise in Renaissance literature sit a palaeography exam at the end of the first term (Michaelmas).
+This must be passed in order to be certified as a Renaissance specialist, but the specific mark awarded for it does not contribute to the final degree result.
+It is, therefore, a summative but zero-weighted assessment.

 Key Information